 Our primary objective is to provide and maintain a quality Open Data set detailing the non-residential charging station infrastructure available to electric vehicle drivers globally.

 - Access to an Open Data set of Charging Locations, Equipment details and user contributed supporting information.
 Note that the data licensing is mixed and specific to each applicable Data Provider.

 - Tools and techniques (Web, Apps etc.) for accepting and managing data contributions and information maintenance.

 - Web/API services to publish the data to all interested parties.

 - Community support and discussions

 Currently, our main project cost is server hosting.
-Zero Carbon World currently provide the bulk of our server hosting (a Windows based VM with 1GB RAM).
-In addition, Webprofusion provide geo-redundant cloud hosting for image uploads etc.
+Webprofusion Pty Ltd cover the cost our server hosting (a Windows based VM with 3GB RAM) and also provide geo-redundant cloud hosting for image uploads etc.

 Our service level can be improved if we have funding for improved hosting/cloud services.
 Offers of spare hosting space or virtual machines are appreciated however we would like to plan to have our resources and billing well coordinated so we don't want to take dependencies on many different vendors via multiple organisations.